 Locust characters are no longer playable in multiplayer outside of Overrun.
 Quinn Del Hoyo, lead multiplayer designer for Judgment, said that playing as Locust was overall unpopular among the collective player base.
 Instead of Locust, there will be blue-colored and red-colored COG teams in team games.

-There are four multiplayer maps available at launch.
-Streets, Gondola, Library, and Rig.
+There were only four multiplayer maps available at launch: Streets, Gondola, Library, and Rig.